 - Consume food and drinks (aside from your clear glass of water), chew gum or smoke

-- Communicate with others, or have another person enter the room
+- Communicate with others, including any third parties or others in your home, or have another person enter the room

 If you require assistance at any stage, you can use the chat function to speak to your proctor.

 Watch this video to gain an understanding of the online proctored exam experience, and your responsibilities as a CPA Program candidate.